The Yokai King

-The Yokai King is an action fantasy Japanese feature film starring Shin Koyamada.
-The film is based on the supernatural beings called yōkai from Japanese folklore.
-It was mainly filmed in English in various locations of Okinawa, Japan.
+The Yokai King is an American 13-episode television miniseries.
+The series, created by Mark Hattori, is based on the supernatural beings called yōkai from Japanese folklore.
+It was mainly filmed in various locations of Okinawa, Japan in 2014.

 Plot

 Yokai are a class of supernatural creatures that have long held a prominent place in Japanese folklore.
 They come in a variety of forms, from hideous demons to mischievous creatures to heroes with supernatural powers.
 They are sometimes dangerous to humans since yokai are not restrained by the laws of nature and those who are not already part animal have the ability to shapeshift.

 The legend goes that Ippei (Shin Koyamada) was found by his foster father in a coconut shell on a beach.
 Although he was brought up as a normal boy, Ippei could see nature’s spirits, including kijimuna, invisible to human eyes.
 As with many legendary heroes, Ippei was initially unaware of his supernatural talents and therefore his destiny.